iTwin/itwinjs-core/docs/bis/fundamentals/physical-perspective/qto-guidelines.md

 ## General approach

-It is expected that each Discipline-Physical schema modeling concepts of interest for Quantity takeoffs purposes introduce any relevant quantity-related concepts in light of its domain as first-class properties of its classes.
-Those quantity-related properties shall be introduced with the appropriate name according to their domain and applicable [Kind of Quantity](../../ec/kindofquantity.md) definitions.
+It is expected that each Discipline-Physical schema includes relevant quantities as first-class properties of its classes using appropriate names for the domain and applicable [Kind of Quantity](../../ec/kindofquantity.md) definitions.

 ## Fallback strategies

 Since not all BIS schemas at the Discipline-Physical layer have quantity-related properties, a fallback approach is needed.
 This approach primarily targets iModel Connectors and iModel-writers in need to write quantity-related data for BIS domains which do not exist yet, or may not have the equivalent properties yet.

-The first fallback strategy to be used in such circumnstance is the usage of the aspect classes from the [Quantity Takeoffs Aspects](../../domains/quantitytakeoffsaspects.ecschema) schema.
+The first fallback strategy to be used in such circumstance is the usage of the aspect classes from the [Quantity Takeoffs Aspects](../../domains/quantitytakeoffsaspects.ecschema) schema.
 It contains a number of commonly used quantity-related properties that can be attached to any Element as unique-aspects.

 The last-resource strategy to be used in order to store quantity-related properties not yet available in any BIS schema is for the iModel Connector or iModel-writer to introduce them into their own Application-level schema.
 This strategy should be seen as temporary as a request to add those missing quantity-related properties should be made to the BIS Working Group.